-A socially responsible and progressive power company, ACES is helping to tackle the continent’s energy shortages by developing transformative biogas and solar projects
+A socially responsible and progressive power company, Africa Clean Energy Solutions is helping to tackle the continent’s energy shortages by developing transformative biogas and solar projects.

 “Our story began just over a decade ago.
 In 2007 my business partner Melvyn Antonie and I started investigating the clean energy industry, and when the property market underwent a huge meltdown in 2008, we decided to kick on with our renewables research.”